millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 If you’re more of a listener, these two talks offer different but complementary doorways into the heart of practice.
 One speaks to our deeper sense of identity and belonging, the other to the power of living deliberately and with awareness:

-- **[Alan Watts: The Real You](https://youtu.be/mMRrCYPxD0I?si=tNn3_KuxT-7LYDHR)** - A profound and poetic meditation on self, illusion, and what it means to truly be from the late philosopher Alan Watts.
+- **[Alan Watts: The Real You](https://youtu.be/mMRrCYPxD0I?si=tNn3_KuxT-7LYDHR)** – A poetic exploration of selfhood, illusion, and interconnectedness.
+Watts invites us to relax the grip of ego and glimpse the mystery of who—or what—we really are.

-- **[Sam Harris: The Logic of Practice](https://www.youtube.com/watch?v=2vcisHKJ3JA)** - A modern, clear-eyed case for meditation as a tool for insight, calm, and transformation from Sam Harris.
+- **[Sam Harris: The Logic of Practice](https://www.youtube.com/watch?v=2vcisHKJ3JA)** – A modern and direct talk on why meditation matters.
+Harris explains how mindfulness can illuminate suffering, reveal insight, and transform daily life.

 <hr class="zen-divider">